majorminors/python-psignifit/request_layer/readme.md

 in a terminal.

 By default, the `request_layer.py` script launches a Flask server on `localhost:5000`.
 It is waiting for POST input at the routes defined in `request_layer.py`.
 It is configured to support CORS on all routes and default configuration can be found [here](https://flask-cors.corydolphin.com/en/latest/api.html#extension).
+It also requires authentication via basic access authentication.

 ### Production
 For a production run, we want to wrap things in a WGSI server.
 We'll use gunicorn.